jes/scamp-cpu/README.md

 annoying dependencies.
 Just run `make -j` twice.
 If that doesn't do the trick, run `make` in `sys/` first, and then run it in `.`.

-Having built everything, you can go into `kernel/` and start it with `./run`:
+Having built everything, you can go into `kernel/` and start it in the emulator with `./run`:

     ~/scamp-cpu/kernel $ ./run
     make: 'os.disk' is up to date.